Laptops for Architects 2025: Top Workstations Reviewed

 • 13th Gen Intel Core i7/i9 processors with clock speeds exceeding 2.5GHz

-• NVIDIA RTX professional graphics cards optimized for CAD software
+• NVIDIA RTX professional graphics cards with dedicated cards optimized for CAD software

 • 16-inch anti-glare displays with minimum 1920×1080 resolution